Inpatient Drug Rehab & Holistic Treatment Centers in Northern California

 - Discharge and aftercare planning that is thoughtful and careful.

-Throughout this time, clinical staff utilize Cognitive Behavioral Therapy (CBT) to help clients solve current problems and change old patterns of thinking and behavior.
-The idea is to look at future goals with a fresh site of eyes and instill positive confidence and optimism towards life again.
-This bodes well for clients as they progress toward graduation and returning home from our program as a sober, changed individuals.
+Throughout this time, clinical staff utilizes Cognitive Behavioral Therapy (CBT) to help clients solve current problems and change old patterns of thinking and behavior.
+The idea is to look at future goals with a fresh set of eyes and instill positive confidence and optimism towards life again.
+This bodes well for clients as they progress toward graduation and return home from our program as a sober, changed individuals.